astromechza/binary-blog/resources/posts/20231104-data-storage-on-hensteeth/content.md

 Backblaze B2 is a well-understood and well-supported provider so I'm confident my backups aren't just going to be randomly lost.

-I'm also more free to experiment with more home lab ideas since I know that even if I do break something, I have all the Terraform, Helm charts, and Kubernetes manifests, to bring things up, along with the backups in Backblaze to import again.
+I'm also more free to experiment with more home lab ideas since I know that even if I do break something, I have all the Terraform, Helm charts, and Kubernetes manifests, to bring things up, along with the backups in Backblaze to import again. $6 a month well spent I'd say.

 Thanks for reading!